 As others have already said, this year's email marketing day was a great success, both in terms of organization (an absolutely fantastic venue), and the content of the conferences and workshops!

-This year, Badsender offered a 45-minute workshop on the theme: " What if we created a ZERO CARBON initiative in the emailing sector?" .
-The desire to bring this theme to emday came from our own internal reflections on what we could do more ecologically in our work.
+This year, Badsender offered a 45-minute workshop on the theme: "Â What if we created a ZERO CARBON initiative in the emailing sector?" .
+The impetus for bringing this theme to emday came from our own internal reflections on what we could do with our products. more ecological and responsible in our work.
 We didn't really see the workshop as a risk... but we had no idea if we were isolated on the subject, if others were asking these questions... would 4 or 5 of us discuss it during the workshop, or would many people want to take up the subject?

 Obviously, it was the right time to bring up the subject!
 From the first intervention, Yves-Marie Le Pors-Chauvel highlighted the carbon savings of redesigning CCM Benchmark's inactive management strategy.